springone-tour-2020-cicd/katacoda-scenarios/test-scenario/step1.md

 Objective:

 Prepare your local environment.

 In this step, you will:
 - Validate that the environment is initialized
 - Configure setup for using GitHub and Docker Hub in the scenario
+- Clone your GitHub repo (or the reference sample repo if you skipped the previous scenario)
 - Create `dev` and `prod` namespaces in the Kubernetes cluster to represent deployment environments
-- Clone your GitHub repo (or the reference sample repo if you skipped the previous scenario)
+- Install Tekton
+- Install kpack
+- Provide access to Docker Hub from Kubernetes for Tekton and kpack

 ## Validate environment initialization